pavelsaman/pavelsaman.github.io/_posts/2019-12-05-learning-the-product-with-testing-tours.md

 Going through the app and enlisting functionalities.
 I'd keep this high-level so not to get bogged down on details.
 Example of an ecommerce site could be:

-- customer can buy a product (this can be later broken down to several functinalities such as adding an item into cart, increasing quantity etc.)
+- customer can buy a product (this can be later broken down to several functinalities such as adding an item into cart, increasing quantity, etc.)
 - customer can create a personal account using their email and/or social media account
 - customer can log in and see their personal information
 - customer can change their personal information in their profile